Firesphere/SilverStripe-Vagrantbox-loader/README.md

 # Usage

-Download the .phar file to your root where you have your sites.
+Download the .phar file from the build directory to your root where you have your sites.

+For example, if all your sites are located in `users/sites`, put the vagrantrunner.phar in that directory.
+Sites will be created in subdirectories of the .phar file's location.

 ## To start a bare SilverStripe project